ironhack-labs/data-labs/module-2/lab-network-analysis/README.md

 The `radius` parameter specifies how many degrees away from the node to create the ego graph.
 The default radius is 1, which means that only nodes that are directly connected to the node you specify will be included in the ego graph.
 If you were to set the radius to 2, it would include all nodes connected to your node's first degree connections, and so forth.

 Which nodes does it make the most sense to analyze ego graphs for?
 A good place to start would be with the nodes that have the highest centrality metrics.
-Practice creating and visualizing ego graphs from both the gymnastics and basketball graphs we have created.
-When visualizing them, you can add a `with_labels=True` parameter to any of the Networkx `draw` methods to show athlete names next to each node.
+When visualizing ego graphs, you can add a `with_labels=True` parameter to any of the Networkx `draw` methods to show the entity names next to each node.

 ### Community Detection